Lab In The News

 The Gabrilovich Laboratory

 The Gabrilovich laboratory looks at different aspects of myeloid cell biology and immune responses in cancer.
-The focus of the lab is on myeloid-derived suppressor cells, dendritic cells and macrophages.
-They are trying to understand the signaling pathways that are responsible for accumulation and functional defects of immature myeloid cells in cancer.
+The focus of the lab is on myeloid-derived suppressor cells (MDSCs), dendritic cells (DCs) and macrophages.
+They are trying to understand the molecular mechanisms regulating accumulation and function of various populations of myeloid cells in cancer.
 They are investigating cellular and molecular mechanisms of T-cell suppression and tolerance induced as a result of abnormal differentiation of myeloid cells and abnormal myeloid cell function.
-In recent years, Gabrilovich has focused on the role of lipid accumulation in the defective function of DCs and MDSC in cancer as well as on the mechanisms regulating MDSC migration to form pre-metastatic niches and activate dormant tumor cells.
+In recent years, Gabrilovich has focused on the role of endoplasmic reticulum (ER) stress and lipid accumulation in the defective function of DCs and MDSCs in cancer as well as on the mechanisms regulating MDSCs migration to form pre-metastatic niches and activate dormant tumor cells.

-Gabrilovich and his groups also investigate new immune therapy strategies in cancer.
-They are exploring several different approaches, including genetically modified DCs, T-cell transfers, checkpoint blockade, and others.
+Gabrilovich and his group also investigate new immunotherapy strategies in cancer.
+They are exploring several different approaches, including genetically modified DCs, T cell transfers, checkpoint blockade, and others.

 Michela Perego, Ph.D.